FriendsOfREDAXO/osmproxy/README.md

 Features:

-- delivers german tiels from openstreetmap.de
+- delivers german tiles from openstreetmap.de
 - or default tiles from openstreetmap.org
 - stored files will be deleted afer 1 day
-- does not accept direct calls of tiles
+- does not accept direct calls of tiles from external sites

 usage: